 NATIONAL BOOTLEGGER’S DAY

-The term found its permanent place in the American vocabulary when Congress passed the Eighteenth Amendment prohibiting the manufacture, transportation and sale of alcohol in 1920.
+During the 1800s, the term bootlegger came into use in the Midwest.
+The word described the act of concealing flasks of liquor in a boot top when going to trade with Native Americans.
+The term found its permanent place in the American vocabulary when Congress passed the Eighteenth Amendment prohibiting the manufacture, transportation, and sale of alcohol in 1920.

 Other terms, such as rum-runner and moonshiner, became popular during this time as well.

 The legend of bootlegging grew to mythological qualities.
 The Mafia arose out of the illegal and coordinated activities of bootlegging.
 Glamour, danger, and mystery surround storied names like Al Capone, Lucky Luciano, Alphonse Kerkhoff, and Bugs Moran.

 In 1933, Congress ratified the 21st Amendment repealing Prohibition and the “noble experiment.”